hallorant/bigmit/cocousb/README.md

 out the little board.
 The image below shows what this looks like (when the mod is complete).
 Reminder, do not crank the screw, just snug it so the board doesn't flop around.

+You might have a small notch in the boost converter and a normal screw.
+To attach this start the screw and slide the notch into the gap.
+Snug the srew so the board holds.

+If you have no screw the back of your boost converter has two sided tape. remove the backing and push to attach the boost coverter to the bottom of the power supply square.

 !["CoCo 2 Rev B Attach DC to DC board"](../etc/images/coco2_rev_b_dc_to_dc.jpg?raw=true "CoCo 2 Rev B Attach DC to DC board")